Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: VQE as cluster solver

 \subsubsection{Variance-based cost functions}

 One effective approach is to minimize the energy variance \cite{Kardashin2020,zhang2022variational}, $\langle H^{2} \rangle - \langle H \rangle^{2}$.
 For a state $|\Psi\rangle = \sum_{n} c_{n} |\phi_{n}\rangle$ expanded in the eigenbasis of $H$ with eigenvalues $E_{n}$, the variance equals $\sum_{n} |c_{n}|^{2} (E_{n} - \bar{E})^{2}$, where $\bar{E} = \sum_{n} |c_{n}|^{2} E_{n}$ is the energy expectation value and the sum runs over energy eigenstates.
 The variance vanishes if and only if the state lies within a single energy eigenspace.
-For non-degenerate spectra, this requires an eigenstate; for degenerate subspaces, any superposition within the degenerate manifold yields zero variance.
-This quantity measures the extent to which $H$ has been block-diagonalized and is related to residual off-diagonal elements in the context of continuous unitary transformations.
+For nondegenerate spectra, this requires an eigenstate; for degenerate subspaces, any superposition within the degenerate manifold yields zero variance.
+This quantity measures the extent to which $H$ has been block diagonalized and is related to residual off-diagonal elements in the context of continuous unitary transformations.

-To decouple a quasi-degenerate 1QP subspace from the rest of the spectrum, we generalize to multiple states.
-For a set of 1QP basis states $\{|\Phi^{1}_{i}\rangle\}_{i=1}^{N}$ transformed by unitary $U(\theta)$, the variance cost function is:
+To decouple a quasidegenerate 1QP subspace from the rest of the spectrum, we generalize to multiple states.
+For a set of 1QP basis states $\{|\Phi^{[1]}_{i}\rangle\}_{i=1}^{N}$ transformed by unitary $U(\theta)$, the variance cost function is

-This cost function is unitarily invariant within the 1QP subspace: any rotation of the basis $\{|\Phi^{1}_{i}\rangle\}$ by a unitary acting only within this subspace leaves $C^{\mathrm{1QP}}_{\mathrm{var}}$ unchanged.
+This cost function is unitarily invariant within the 1QP subspace: Any rotation of the basis $\{|\Phi^{[1]}_{i}\rangle\}$ by a unitary acting only within this subspace leaves $C^{\mathrm{1QP}}_{\mathrm{var}}$ unchanged.
 Physically, this means the cost function enforces block-diagonalization (decoupling the 1QP subspace from other sectors) without requiring full diagonalization within the 1QP block itself; the internal structure of the block remains flexible.
-In contrast, minimizing the variance for each state individually (as done in \cite{zhang2022variational}) would not preserve this unitary invariance in the full subspace.
+In contrast, minimizing the variance for each state individually (as done in Ref.~\cite{zhang2022variational}) would not preserve this unitary invariance in the full subspace.
 The residual variance after optimization directly indicates the quality of decoupling achieved.

 We can use variance-based cost functions in two ways.
-Either optimize $C_{\mathrm{var}}^{\mathrm{1QP}}$ alone for the 1QP sector (with a separate ground-state calculation using energy minimization), or include both sectors simultaneously:
+Either optimize $C_{\mathrm{var}}^{\mathrm{1QP}}$ alone for the 1QP sector (with a separate ground-state calculation using energy minimization) or include both sectors simultaneously: